mozilla/taar-experiment-v3-shield-study/DEV.md

 ## Seeing the add-on in action

+To debug installation and loading of the add-on:

+* Navigate to *about:config* and set `shield.testing.logging.level` to `10`.
+This permits shield-add-on log output in browser console
-To debug installation and loading of extensions loaded in this manner, use the Browser Console which can be open from Firefox's top toolbar in `Tools > Web Developer > Browser Console`.
-This will display Shield (loading/telemetry) and `console.log()` output from the extensions that we build.
+* Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
+This will display Shield (loading/telemetry) and log output from the add-on.

 See [TESTPLAN.md](./TESTPLAN.md) for more details on how to see this add-on in action and hot it is expected to behave.